agektmr/ProjectTabManager/README.md

 # Welcome to Project Tab Manager!

-Thank you for installing Project Tab Manager.

-Project Tab Manager helps you manage flood of tabs.
-Treat windows as projects and focus on what you are focusing on.
-Close windows and resume anytime.
+Project Tab Manager is an extension for Google Chrome that helps you focus on a single project.
+It preserves each windows as projects, not only you can restore them anytime, you can synchronize projects across different devices using same Chrome profile.

 ## Getting Started
 PTM automatically tracks all windows you open in Chrome.
 You can resume those windows anytime you want.
 See how it works: